OrdinaryMagician/SWWMZ/HUD.md

 #### Top right corner

 A quick and dirty minimap.
 Marks players as cyan-ish dots on teamless games, or as their team color on team ones.
-Points of interest show up as little stars, green for powerups, yellow for SUPERweapons.
 On some gametypes you'll also see the locations of control points, flags, or assault targets (including remote triggers in a lighter color, if any).
 Placement of assault targets might be off, but that depends on the map author.